xipki/xipki/assemblies/xipki-gateway/README.md

    `setenv.sh` and `setenv.bat` must be adapted to point to the new position.
    Note if you do not support all protocols CMP, SCEP and RESTful API, please delete the unsupported ones (cmp.war for CMP, scep.war for SCEP, .well-known.war for EST, and rest.war for RESTful API)
+2. If SCEP is supported, you need to have a SCEP server certificate with private key.
+For the demo you may generate this certificate in the `xipki-mgmt-cli` via the command `enroll-cert --ca myca1 --subject "CN=scep responder" --profile scep --key-password 1234 --out output/scep1.der`, and then copy the generated file `scep1.p12` to the folder `xipki/keycerts`.
-2. Optional, configure the TLS listener in the file `${CATALINA_HOME}conf/server.xml` (we use here the port 8082 and 8445, can be changed to any other port)
+3. Optional, configure the TLS listener in the file `${CATALINA_HOME}conf/server.xml` (we use here the port 8082 and 8445, can be changed to any other port)
    ```sh
    <Connector port="8445" protocol="org.apache.coyote.http11.Http11Nio2Protocol"